Global Studies and History

 Sociology is the study of social life and the social causes and consequences of human behavior.
 Sociology examines the “public issues” that underlie “private troubles.”
 Sociology uses systematic, scientific methods of investigation and questions many of the common sense and taken-for-granted views of our social world.

 Anthropology is a broad, holistic study of human beings.
 Anthropology includes archaeology, physical anthropology, linguistic anthropology, and cultural anthropology/ethnography.
 Cultural anthropologists study living cultures—from hunters and gatherer societies in Africa to large corporations in the USA—by living in the culture and gaining the insiders’ point of view.

 Lyndon’s department of Social Science is unique in a number ways.
 For starters, no other Vermont State College program offers a global studies concentration.
 Global Studies prepares our students for the real world of study and work beyond our narrow national borders.
 It opens up new worlds of thought and social science applications relating to hundreds of different fields, including international business, public health, and diplomacy.

-Graduates of the major of Social Science will be able to:
+Graduates of the major of Global Studies will be able to:

-- conduct original research using critical thinking and social science research methodologies, develop a thesis, and, using appropriate computer and analytical skills, interpret the results of one’s research into a written monograph that conforms to the standards of the discipline(s).
+- conduct original research using critical thinking and social science research methodologies, develop a thesis, and, using the appropriate computer and analytical skills, interpret the results of one’s research into a written monograph that conforms to the standards of the discipline(s);

-- present their research findings clearly and accurately in the form of an oral presentation.
+- present their research findings clearly and accurately in the form of an oral presentation; and

 - demonstrate the ability to work collaboratively (with at least two individuals) on a service project.